cilginc/cilginc.github.io/_posts/2025-06-19-TryHackMe-Ninja_Skills.md

 ## Question 4

-Which file contains 230 lines?
+**Which file contains 230 lines?**

 ---

-I also wrote a script for that too.
-It very close to first script but it works.
+You know the drill by now... time for another script!
+It's very similar to the last one, but hey, if it ain't broke, don't fix it.

 ```bash
 #!/bin/bash